We Fix IRS & State Tax Problems and Settle Back Taxes. Fast. Affordable. Money Back Guarantee | © 2012 -2013 | The Sentry Tax Group, LLC

 What do I do if I don't know where I stand with the IRS / State?

 Contact The Sentry Tax Group to set up a consultation .
 Call or click 855-442-5410

-Our Enrolled Agents will obtain Power of Attorney (form 2848) to see exactly where you are in the collection process and proceed accordingly.
+Our Enrolled Agents will determine exactly where you are in the collection process and proceed accordingly.